jasonknight/hyde/README.md

 The id is literally the path to that file (always absolute path), so to get to a tidbit of code in `_src/some/sub/dir/_partial.md` you would use `{{partial "some/sub/dir/_partial.md"}}`.
 NOTE the missing `_src`, the root is omitted in all ids, because the only thing that actually changes is the root, from _src to _dest.

+All files are run through the template engine.
+If you name a file with `.md` suffix, it will be run through the template engine and then the Markdown engine.

 ### Want permalinks?

 Don't move things.

 ### Why the f***k didn't you use Hugo

 Too big, too touchy feely.
 Have you seen their repo?
 It's scurry.
+Also it's good practice as a programmer to build your own systems as often as you can.
+It's how you learn to program.
+Otherwise, you're just copying and pasting all the time from the work of others.
+That makes you a `coder`.